Zeloksa/Cardputer-ADV-CSI-Radar/README.md

 ### 📍 Hybrid SLAM: Room Mapping
 Use the onboard IMU to draw a digital floor plan of your room.
 1. Switch to Mapping Mode via the main menu.
+Follow the on-screen instructions.
 2. **Posture:** Hold the Cardputer perfectly flat against your chest, screen facing outward.
 3. **The Walk:** Press `[ENTER]`, then walk at a steady, robotic pace.
 Step firmly on your **HEEL** with each step (the IMU uses the physical shock to count steps).
 4. **Turns:** When you reach a corner, stop, turn exactly 90 degrees on the spot, and continue walking.
 5. You will hear a beep for every successfully registered step.
 Click STOP in the Web UI (or press `[ENTER]`) when you have closed the loop.
-The Smart Geometry engine will automatically trim crossing lines and close the perimeter.
+The Smart Geometry engine will automatically calculate the wall lengths (**m**) and total room area (**m²**).

 > [!WARNING]
 > **Environmental Variables:** Wi-Fi CSI is highly sensitive.
 Moving furniture, opening doors, or even heavy rain outside can alter the baseline.
 Always recalibrate the 1D or 2D profiles if the environment changes.